 Sacramento Municipal Utility District Grant For Charging Infrastructure for Plug-in Hybrids and Electric Vehicle Demonstration with General Motors

-The Sacramento Municipal Utility District (SMUD) and its project partners-the California Department of General Services, the City of Sacramento and the Sacramento Metropolitan Air Quality Management District, along with General Motors-will test 34 Chevrolet Volt plug-in hybrid vehicles in their fleets of vehicles.
-Numerous government offices and departments will use the Volts, allowing a wide range of drivers to experience the hybrid four-passenger sedans.
-In the process, SMUD will collect data to assess and upgrade the electric vehicle charging system located within its service territory, and will work to standardize the permitting process among local agencies for adding new chargers.
+The Sacramento Municipal Utility District (SMUD) will test 12 Chevrolet Volt plug-in hybrid vehicles in their vehicle fleets.
+Numerous government offices and departments will use the vehicles, allowing a wide range of drivers to experience the hybrid four-passenger sedans.
+In the process, SMUD will collect data to assess and upgrade the electric vehicle charging system (EVSE) located in its service territory, and they will standardize the permitting process among local agencies for adding new chargers.
+Installation of 22 electric charging stations have been completed at SMUD’s Headquarters, SMUD’s 59th Street facility yard in Sacramento, the Customer Services Center, City of Sacramento Corporte Yard, City of Sacramento Public Safety Administration Building, Sacramento City Hall, City of Sacramento Richards Police Facility, Los Rios Community College District, California State University, Sacramento, and at UC Davis West Village.
 The program will also increase public awareness of plug-in hybrid vehicles.

-$553,000 from the Energy Commission's Alternative and Renewable Fuel and Vehicle Transportation Program.
+The Energy Commission is providing $553,000 from Alternative and Renewable Fuel and Vehicle Technology Program funds.

-An additional $2,116,898 in federal stimulus funding-for vehicle deployment, infrastructure installation and oversight, Smart Grid and demand response studies, and data collection-comes from US Department of Energy's Transportation Electrification funding opportunity, part of the American Reinvestment and Recovery Act.
+An additional $2,116,898 in federal stimulus funding-for vehicle deployment, infrastructure installation and oversight, Smart Grid and demand response studies, and data collection-comes from US Department of Energy's Transportation Electrification funding opportunity, part of the American Reinvestment and Recovery Act (ARRA).

 $553,000 from the project's participants

-The Chevrolet Volt has an all-electric range of 40 miles; over 87 percent of Sacramento-area commuters drive 40 miles or less each day, making our area an ideal testing ground for the vehicle.
-Projected to operate 95 percent of the time in all-electric mode during the demonstration, the small fleet will reduce greenhouse gas emissions by and estimated 89 metric tons per year and cut gasoline use by 9,600 gallons per year.
+The Chevrolet Volt will operate 95 percent of the time in all-electric mode during this demonstration.
+The fleet will reduce greenhouse gas emissions by an estimated 89 metric tons per year and reduce gasoline use by 9,600 gallons annually.
 The project is expected to result in eight full-time electrical contractor jobs as well as related jobs from the manufacture and sale of batteries and charging components.